Alejogb1/job-board/blog-data/how-can-a-shared-azure-disk-be-mounted-within-an-azure-kubernetes-cluster-to-multiple-windows-pods.md

 id: "how-can-a-shared-azure-disk-be-mounted-within-an-azure-kubernetes-cluster-to-multiple-windows-pods"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a scenario I've seen crop up quite a few times, usually when dealing with legacy applications that haven't quite embraced the stateless container paradigm fully.
 Mounting a shared Azure disk to multiple Windows pods within an Azure Kubernetes Service (AKS) cluster requires a bit more finesse than the standard volume claim for a single pod, but it's definitely achievable.
 I’ll walk you through it based on some of my experiences, including a particularly stubborn legacy reporting system we had to containerize a few years back.

 The core challenge here revolves around the fundamental nature of persistent volumes and how Kubernetes handles them.
 Standard persistent volume claims are designed for exclusive access, preventing data corruption that could arise from concurrent writes.
 With a shared disk, we're deliberately breaking that exclusivity, and therefore, we need to understand the underlying mechanisms and the nuances of how Azure disks are handled by Kubernetes.
 This isn't something you should go into blindly; proper planning and understanding are crucial to avoid data inconsistencies.

 First, let’s acknowledge that Azure Disks, in their vanilla configuration, are not designed for simultaneous mounting by multiple VMs/pods within Kubernetes.
 If you tried it directly, Kubernetes would throw errors.
-However, Azure *does* offer a feature called *shared disks* that allow multiple virtual machines (and therefore, pods in our context) to access a single managed disk.
+However, Azure _does_ offer a feature called _shared disks_ that allow multiple virtual machines (and therefore, pods in our context) to access a single managed disk.
 This is primarily achieved using SCSI Persistent Reservations.
 It is this feature we'll leverage.

 Now, the practical steps involve a few critical stages.
 First, you must create an azure managed disk with the `maxShares` setting greater than 1.
 That tells azure it should be prepared for shared access.
 Next we define an azure storage class and use that storage class to define a persistent volume and persistent volume claim.
 Finally, we'll ensure our pods are set to mount using the shared access mode.
 Here's a step by step approach to making that happen: